weaversa/cryptol-course/labs/SimonSpeck/SimonSpeck.md

 many of the patterns you will encounter writing up `Speck` will mirror `Simon`.

-If you name your files as suggested in the `Speck/README.md` file, then you should be able to load the `SpeckTestVectors` module also located in the `Speck` folder as follows and verify that you have correctly implemented the functions:
+If you name your files as suggested in the [Speck README.md](/labs/SimonSpeck/Speck/README.md) file, then you should be able to load the `SpeckTestVectors` module also located in the `Speck` folder as follows and verify that you have correctly implemented the
+functions:

 ```Xcryptol session ci-none
 Loading module Cryptol